Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Arizona and your county at least 29 days preceding the next election
+• be a resident of Arizona for 29 days

-• be able to write your name or mark, unless prevented from doing so by physical disability
+• be able to write your name, unless prevented from doing so by physical disability

-• not currently be declared an incapacitated person by a court of law.
+• have not been found mentally incapacitated by a court

 Arkansas pre-registration rules